Lardner, Walt (b. 1931)

 "The Acerbic Pen," SCPC online exhibit

-Jimmy Carter Editorial Cartoon Collection (Richard B. Russell Library, University of Georgia)
+Walt Lardner Collection of Jimmy Carter Editorial Cartoons (Richard B. Russell Library, University of Georgia)